homiedopie/beberlei.de/2013/08/19/speedup_symfony2_on_vagrant_boxes.rst

   <http://docs.vagrantup.com/v2/synced-folders/nfs.html>`_).
 If you are on
   Windows then this can already be the problem (Virtualbox FS is slow with Symfony, because of the large number of files.)
-- You have the Vbox Guest Additions on the guest that match your system (`More <https://gist.github.com/fernandoaleman/5083680>`_)
+- You have the Vbox Guest Additions on the guest that match your system (`Vagrant Plugin <https://github.com/dotless-de/vagrant-vbguest>`_, `Manual Update <https://gist.github.com/fernandoaleman/5083680>`_)
 - You have an opcode cache installed, either `apc` or `opcache`.
 - You disable `xdebug` or `xhprof`.